andrea-calligaris/ff8-sounds-catalog/sound-information.md

   - Timber cats: Outside the hotel, after interacting two times, it purrs and it then jumps off the hotel/shop sign, and you hear its collar sound; behind the alley, you also hear the cat's collar while it walks on the window; when in the room hiding from the Galbadian soldiers, it too does the usual combination `2246+2248+2247` if you talk to Selphie, and then it runs down the stairs.
   - Dollet: collar sound when the cat jumps down from above bridge, and then escapes, after the dog barks.
   - Fishermans Horizon: residential area's plaza, the cats make all three sounds while they walk around.
+  - Winhill: the cat after Squall hallucinates Raine, in the bar previously owned by Raine.

 Occupied Balamb town: using the dog to chase the captain (Raijin):
   - Once the dog reaches the station: `2165`, `2298`.